 Der Mann gibt der Frau einen Stift – Subject + Verb + Dative object + Accusative Object

 Now, in German Grammar, the question words “wer”, “wen” and “wem” only refer to a human being.
-Accordingly, if one would ask for Nominative, Accusative or Dative not referring to a person, one would use “was” (what).
-As a consequence, this is a bit confusing since you can ask the same question for all the three cases and basically, this is a problem if you study German and still aren’t too confident with its grammar.
+Accordingly, if one would ask for Nominative, Accusative, or Dative not referring to a person, one would use “was” (what).
+Consequently, this is a bit confusing since you can ask the same question for all three cases and basically, this is a problem if you study German and still aren’t too confident with its grammar.
 During my time as an online German teacher, I realized that this is very confusing.
-This is why I would suggest using “wem” at the beginning for all your German Dative objects until you are more confident and therefore will not get lost within the cases.
+This is why I would suggest using “wem” at the beginning for all your German Dative objects until you are more confident and, therefore will not get lost within the cases.

 For our example above, the question would be: Wem gibt der Mann einen Stift?